 Research from Santander says, UK households spend an average of £3,329 per year, on their:

 You can save hundreds of pounds by switching utility providers and shopping around for lots of things, including your groceries and holidays.

 It’s easier than you might think to check that you’re getting all the benefits you’re entitled to if you’re on a low income.

-Some benefits are one-off payments to help with a particular set of circumstances like cold weather, while others, like Income Support, top up your regular income.
-A careful check can make sure you’re getting everything you should.
+Some benefits are one-off payments to help with a particular set of circumstances like cold weather.

-Follow the link below for an overview of what’s available and to link to more information.
+Follow the link below for an overview of what’s available and how to find out if you’re missing out.

 Emergency borrowing to make ends meet

 In some circumstances, you might be able to get an interest-free government loan to help you make ends meet at a difficult time.

 If you’re on a low income and claiming benefits you might be able to get an interest-free Budgeting Loan from the Social Fund.

 - money to help you look for or start work